anasouassou/aws-cloud-resume-challenge/README.md

 - GitHub Actions for continuous integration and continuous deployment (CI/CD), automating the build pipelines.
 - Terraform for Infrastructure as Code (IAC), enabling efficient management and provisioning of cloud resources.

-It was an enriching experience that strengthened my understanding of cloud technologies and their practical applications.
-Looking forward to leveraging these skills in future projects and opportunities!

 ## Architecture